Constituents of the Shoulder Joint

 A few structures in the proximal part of the humerus play a vital role in the formation of the shoulder joint.
 These structures are as follows:

-- Head of the humerus: it is spherical in shape and articulates the glenoid cavity in the scapula.
+- Head of the humerus: it is spherical in shape and articulates with the glenoid cavity in the scapula.

 - Greater and lesser tubercles: projections found on the proximal part of the humerus serve as attachment points for the four rotator cuff muscles.
 The greater tubercle is located on the lateral side and has the superior, middle and inferior facet that serve as attachment sites for supraspinatus, infraspinatus and teres minor muscle, respectively.
 The lesser tubercle, located anteriorly, provides attachment for the subscapularis muscle.